Extending the Tavis-Cummings model for molecular ensembles -- Exploring the effects of dipole self energies and static dipole moments: Effective molecular Tavis-Cummings model

-To extend the comparison, we compare the population difference between the \gls{etc} model Hamiltonian and the full Hamiltonian using both the full molecular Hamiltonian and the optimized \gls{tls} model for two, and three \mgh molecules.
-The results are shown in Fig.~\ref{fig:tls_opt_comparison}.
+To extend the validity of the \gls{tls} approximation, we compare the population difference between the \gls{tc} and the extended models in the molecular and the optimized \glspl{tls} case.
+The results for two and three \mgh molecules/emitters are shown in Fig.~\ref{fig:tls_opt_comparison}.
 The qualitative agreement of the \gls{tls} improves as the number of molecules increases.
 Similarly to section~\ref{sec:pop_mol}, the influence of nuclear wave packet dynamics becomes smaller with increasing number of molecules, since the photonic excitation is evenly distributed over more molecules, resulting in less vibrational excitation per molecule.
 It should be noted that the optimized parameters of the \gls{tls} models are slightly different for one, two, and three \mgh molecules (see Table S1 in the Supporting Information).
 However, we observe a tendency to values close to the original molecular parameters as the number of molecules increases.

-Based on these results, we assume that our \gls{tls} model with the optimized parameters for 3 \mgh molecules is capable of capturing the essential features of the coupled system dynamics for the general $N$ molecule situation.
-The \gls{tls} model allows us to simulate larger systems and we choose a maximum of 28 emitters to demonstrate convergence.
-In Fig.~\ref{fig:popdiff_largeNTLS} the maximum deviation of the population difference between the \gls{etc} Hamiltonian and the \gls{tc} model Hamiltonian after \SI{400}{\femto\second} is plotted as a function of the \gls{tls} number.
-The maximum deviation in the population decreases with increasing number of \glspl{tls} coupled to the cavity mode, as shown in Fig.~\ref{fig:popdiff_largeNTLS}.
-An increase in $N$ leads to an increase in the energy shifts of the states and couplings between excited states in Eq.~\eqref{H_Nmol_matrix}.
-However, due to rescaling of the coupling strength, this increase is fully compensated and, as a consequence, the difference between the \gls{tc} model and the full Hamiltonian is inversely proportional to $N$.
+Based on these results, we assume that our \gls{tls} model with the optimized parameters for 3 \mgh molecules is capable of capturing the essential features of the coupled system dynamics for the general $N$ molecules situation.
+The \gls{tls} model allows us to simulate larger systems and we choose a maximum of 33 emitters to demonstrate convergence.
+In Fig.~\ref{fig:popdiff_largeNTLS} the maximum deviation of the population difference between the \gls{tls}-\gls{etc} and \gls{tc} model Hamiltonians within \SI{400}{\femto\second} is plotted as a function of the \gls{tls} number $N$.
+This maximum deviation is given by